 Step 3: Provide a Secure, Comfy Place to Sleep

-My dog, Chilly, loves a bed with bolster sides.
+My dog, Chilly, who passed over the rainbow bridge in 2021, loved a bed with bolster sides.
 It gave him enough room to sprawl out a bit with the added security of something to snuggle up against for the night.
 This one is made with memory foam (great for a senior dog’s aching joints) and it has a machine-washable cover.

 Step 4: Find His Favorite Cuddle Toy